GurudattaRK/PQrypt/README.md

 └── README.md                # This file
 ```

+## ❓ FAQ

+### Why do I need post-quantum cryptography?
+Quantum computers, when fully developed, will break current encryption methods (RSA, ECC).
+PQrypt uses algorithms designed to resist quantum attacks, protecting your data today and in the future.

+### Is this overkill for personal use?
+"Store now, decrypt later" attacks are already happening.
+Adversaries collect encrypted data today to decrypt when quantum computers become available.
+PQrypt protects against this threat.

+### How is this different from other encryption tools?
+- **9-algorithm hybrid system**: Multiple layers of protection
+- **NIST-standardized**: Uses officially approved post-quantum algorithms (FIPS 203, 205)
+- **Cross-platform**: Works on desktop and mobile
+- **Open source**: Fully auditable code

+### Can I trust the encryption?
+- All algorithms are peer-reviewed and NIST-standardized
+- Open-source code available for audit
+- Uses battle-tested implementations
+- No backdoors, no telemetry

+### What file sizes can I encrypt?
+PQrypt uses streaming encryption and can handle files of any size, limited only by your device's storage.

+---

 ## 🤝 Contributing

+Contributions are welcome!
+Here's how:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`